ibm-bobathon-amsterdam/labs/Lab 1 - Building a Todo Application with Bob/README.md

 - Streamlines version control
 - Natural language git operations
 - Integrates seamlessly with Bob
-- **Extensible**: Part of Bob's [MCP Server Integration](../bob-differentiators.md#mcp-server-integration) capability

 > **💡 Behind the Scenes: Intelligent Resource Optimization**
 > While you've been building this app, Bob has been automatically selecting the right AI model for each task—using powerful models for complex architecture decisions and lighter models for simple file operations.
-This [automatic model selection](../bob-differentiators.md#automatic-model-selection) optimizes both quality and cost without you having to think about it.
+This automatic model selection optimizes both quality and cost without you having to think about it.
 You can save up to 60% on AI costs while maintaining excellent results!

 ## Next Steps